sictweb/web700/notes/week01.md

 #### URLs

 Web resources are reachable via unique identifiers called a *Uniform Resource Locator* or *URL*.
-Consider the URL for the official Node.js documentation (A JavaScript runtime that we will use throught this course):
+Consider the URL for the official Node.js documentation (A JavaScript runtime that we will use throughout this course):

 [https://nodejs.org/en/docs/](https://nodejs.org/en/docs/)